John P. Hussman, Ph.D.

 So we have to make a distinction.
 If the Fed launches a fresh policy of extraordinary easing in the next downturn, the appropriate response will depend on whether market internals indicate that investors are inclined toward speculation, or whether they are inclined toward risk aversion.
 The central consideration here is what I call “uniformity” – when investors are inclined to speculate, they tend to be indiscriminate about it.
 It’s difficult to get extended market advances without recruiting that kind of uniformity, but it will be important to avoid being sucked into the market in response to Fed easing alone.
-Historically, Fed rate cuts early in a market downturn have been followed by very negative consequences (after the initial obligatory market pop), because they generally emerge in response to abrupt economic weakness.
+Historically, initial Fed rate cuts in response to a market downturn have been followed by very negative consequences (after the initial obligatory market pop), because they generally indicate that something has gone wrong.

 While yield-seeking speculation is a powerful force, it only operates when investors are actually inclined to speculate.